 - An affidavit that explains any criminal or immigration issues that are causing your application to be inadmissible;

 - Any previous immigration records.

 It can be challenging overcoming an inadmissibility finding when it comes to obtaining a visa to enter the United States.
 But this should not stop your loved ones from trying to obtain the opportunity to enter the United States and to visit L.A.
-When a non-immigrant foreign national has a grounds for inadmissibility that is making obtaining a visa difficult, a 212(d)(3) waiver might be the answer to your loved one or family member’s inadmissibility problem, and the Goldstein Immigration Lawyers are here to help you.
-Please feel free to contact our Southern California law office if you would like to schedule an appointment to discuss your situation.
+When a non-immigrant foreign national has a grounds for inadmissibility that is making obtaining a visa difficult, a 212(d)(3) waiver might be the answer to your loved one or family member’s inadmissibility problem, and Goldstein Immigration Lawyers are here to help you.
+Please feel free to contact us by answering a few questions here and schedule an appointment to discuss your situation.
 Waiver issues can be complicated, and our Los Angeles 212(d)(3) waiver lawyers are here to guide you through.